irebm2/Module-4/README.md

-# Module-4

-README file for Console-Finances repository
+#README file for Console-Finances repository

-Console Finances
+##Overview
 This repository contains the code for a JavaScript application that analyzes the financial records of a company.
 The application calculates the following metrics:

 Total number of months included in the dataset